-The eight-day festival of Passover is celebrated in the early spring, from the 15th through the 22nd of the Hebrew month of Nissan, so the dates on an American calendar vary from year to year and we often find ourselves asking "when does Passover start?" or "when is the first Seder in 2014?"
+The eight-day festival of Passover is celebrated each year in the early spring, from the 15th through the 22nd of the Hebrew month of Nissan, so the dates on an American calendar vary from year to year and we often find ourselves asking "when does Passover start?" or "when is the first Seder in 2014?"
+We are happy to provide you with this information about Passover 2014 dates.

-In 2014, Passover begins on the evening of Monday, April 14, 2013 at nightfall, and ends after nightfall on the evening of Tuesday, April 22, 2014.
-Accordingly, the first seder will be Monday night, April 14, and the second seder will be Tuesday night, April 15th.
+In 2014, Passover begins on the evening of Monday, April 14, 2014 at nightfall, and ends after nightfall on the evening of Tuesday, April 22, 2014.
+Accordingly, the first seder 2014 will be Monday night, April 14, 2014, and the second seder will be Tuesday night, April 15, 2014.
 Personally, we're happy that this doesn't coincide with the secular/public elementary, middle, high school and college Spring Breaks, because in 2013 fares to travel during Passover were super expensive because of the overlap!
+Remember to make your seder more fun -- it's easy to add the Passover Bingo Game to make it more interactive!

 According to traditional Judaism, the first two days and last two days are full-fledged holidays.
 We wish each other Passover greetings such as “Happy Passover” or “Chag Sameach” (Happy Holidays) we can also say Happy Passover in Hebrew, which would be “Chag Pesach Sameach.”
 Holiday candles are lit at night, and Kiddush – the blessing over the wine- and sumptuous holiday meals are enjoyed on both nights and days.
 We don’t go to work, drive, write or switch on or off electric devices.
 We are permitted to cook and to carry outdoors.
 Traditional (Orthodox and most Conservative) Jews usually have a Seder, during which we read the story of Exodus from special books called Haggadot (Hagaddahs), on both the first and second nights, but some more liberal or modern Reform Jews, and some Jews in Israel, only have a seder on the first night.
 Of course, your seder will be more fun when you add the Passover Bingo Game to it!